PoissonBallon/GoogleStaticMapsKit/README.md

 ## Style

-GoogleStaticMapKit was designed for support JSON Style like [SnazzyMaps](https://snazzymaps.com/)
+GoogleStaticMapKit was designed to support JSON Style like [SnazzyMaps](https://snazzymaps.com/)

 For more information about Google Maps Style you can look on the official [Google Documentation](https://developers.google.com/maps/documentation/static-maps/styling)